Semprini/pyMDG/docs/tutorial-django.rst

    * Many to Many

 * Generalization: Defines a parent/child inheritance

+* Composition: Similar to association but can be used to control generated features.
+For example, when generating an OpenAPI schema, objects which are part of a composition may not get thier own endpoint.

+* Aggregation: Like composition aggregations affect the features of our output.
+For example, an OpenAPI generation can use aggregations to specifiy when the endpoint is a sub-endpoint I.e. /customer/12/customer_address/1/

 Export the diagram by File -> Export As -> XML and unselect Compressed